Dena Darling Psychotherapist in Felixstowe

 How can I tell if a therapist is properly qualified?

-How much does therapy cost - it's very expensive isn't it?
+How much does therapy cost?

 How can I help you?